 Five Ways To Be Kinder to Yourself

 Kindness is the simplest of ways to show another human being that you care.
 Some of us find it quite easy to be kind to another person.
-But being kind and loving to one’s self?
+But be kinder to yourself and maybe even loving yourself?
 Well, that’s a different matter.

 For many people who have battled a substance misuse problem, they have lost the whole concept of being kind towards themselves.
 When entering recovery, addicts need to learn and practice self-care, self-love and self-kindness.